Amorymeltzer/ksp/README.md

       -k List data from KSC biomes as being from Kerbin (same Excel worksheet) -l Ignore science for KSC biomes entirely
-      -m Add some largely boring data to the output (i.e., dsc, sbv, scv) -c Output data to csv file as well
+      -m Add some largely boring data to the output (i.e., dsc, sbv, scv) -z Don't include finished experiments, only those with science remaining -c Output data to csv file as well
       -n Turn off formatted printing in Excel (i.e., colors and bolding) -e Don't output the Excel file